barrust/count-min-sketch/README.md

 ## Main Features:
 * Ability to add and remove elements from the Count-Min Sketch
 * Ability to lookup elements in the data-structure
+* Ability to set depth & width or have the library calculate them based on error and confidence
 * Multiple lookup types:
     * Minimum
     * Mean (good for when removes and negatives are possible, but increases